Larry O'Brien (Canadian politician): New transit plan

 On November 28, 2007, while facing a $280 million lawsuit from Siemens, the contractor for the original north-south project, the City Council approved a new transit plan worth just under $2 billion.
 The transit plan included completion of the current Transitway, expansion of light rail service to Riverside South, a new transit corridor for Cumberland, and a new downtown tunnel; an environmental assessment study would determine whether the tunnel would be used for light-rail or buses.
 It has not yet been determined how this plan will be funded.
 A first phase with light-rail from Tunney's Pasture to Blair Station via a downtown tunnel was approved in November 2008.
-A future section near Westboro requires more studies due to concerns by the National Capital Commission and area residents on using light-rail on the Sir John A. Macdonald Parkway.
+A future section near Westboro requires more studies due to concerns by the National Capital Commission and area residents on using light-rail on the Kichi Zibi Mikan.

 OC Transpo strike

 On December 10, 2008, OC Transpo drivers and mechanics started a 52-day strike.
 The strike ended on January 31, 2009, after federal Labour Minister Rona Ambrose announced her intention to introduce back-to-work-legislation following several breakdowns of talks between the Amalgamated Transit Union, the City of Ottawa, and a federal mediator.
 The strike happened during the 2008–2009 Canadian parliamentary dispute, which may have prolonged the strike without risk of federally mandated resolution.
 The parties agreed to send the dispute issues, such as sick days, work-rest rules and other benefits, to binding arbitration.